Alfonso Soriano: Washington Nationals (2006)

 On September 16, Soriano stole second base in the first inning to become the fourth player to join the 40–40 club, after Jose Canseco, Barry Bonds, and Alex Rodriguez.
 Many considered Soriano's 40–40 season to be the only one "clean", as Canseco, Bonds and Rodriguez were all involved in the steroid controversy.
 Soriano was also the only one of the four to reach the feat while playing at home.
 Six days later, he became the first player to reach 40 home runs, 40 stolen bases and 40 doubles in one season.

 Soriano set a new career high in walks with 67 (previously 38).
 He also reached a career high in home runs with 46 (previously 39).
-He also led the National League in extra-base hits (89) and the major leagues in power-speed number (43.36), the latter of which remains the second-highest single season career mark ever.
+He also led the National League in extra-base hits (89) and the major leagues in power-speed number (43.36), the latter of which was the second-highest single season career mark ever until Ronald Acuna Jr. set a new record in 2023.

 Possible trade

 The Nationals considered trading Soriano before the deadline on July 31, because he was in the last year of his contract, which would grant him free agency at the end of the season.
 If the Nationals lost Soriano at the end of the season, they would receive a first- or second-round draft pick from the team that signed him and a "sandwich" pick between the first and second rounds as compensation.
 Soriano did not want to engage in contract negotiations during the season.
 However, Soriano expressed his strong desire to stay with the team.
 Both fans and players began to be more vocal in their support to keep Soriano.
 Manager Frank Robinson praised Soriano's leadership in the clubhouse, and further suggested that Soriano should be considered for MVP of the National League.
 There were plenty of suitors, including sending Soriano back to the Yankees, and the Chicago Cubs and Los Angeles Dodgers were also interested.
 However, Nationals general manager Jim Bowden felt that what he was offered was not worth trading him.
-The Nationals hoped to sign him to a long-term deal before the season ended but on October 12, 2006 he rejected a $70M deal.
+The Nationals hoped to sign him to a long-term deal before the season ended but on October 12, 2006 he rejected a $70 million deal.